ckuelker/quick-guide-en-us/Dev/Python/Package/packaging-python-projects.md

 source /tmp/python-packaging-tutorial-example-package/bin/activate
 ```

-For `zsh` you know that the environment is active when your `zsh` prompt is
+For `zsh`, you know that the environment is active when your `zsh` prompt is
-messed up as it prints (DIR) in front of your prompt.
+messed up because it prints (DIR) in front of your prompt.

 Or you use `virtalenv` with python3